johnsonandjohnson/Bodiless-JS/packages/cx-elements/doc/CX_Elements.md

-# CanvasX Elements
+# VitalDS Elements

-CanvasX Elements is composed of [element tokens](/Design/DesignSystem#element-tokens) to implement an opinionated CanvasX design system.
+VitalDS Elements is composed of [element tokens](/Design/DesignSystem#element-tokens) to implement an opinionated VitalDS design system.

 It consists of the following types of component element tokens, and they are all in associated tokens folders: